Erdos1729/automated-snapshot-of-annotated-content-in-pdfs/README.md

 ## Reference

-I composed the solution out of the following pages of the documentation:
+I devised the solution from the following pages of the documentation:

 -   [![Tutorial](https://pymupdf.readthedocs.io/en/latest/tutorial/)] page for introduction to the fitz liabrary
 -   [![page.searchFor](https://pymupdf.readthedocs.io/en/latest/page/#Page.searchFor)] to solve the return type for searchFor method